benschw/srv-lb/README.md

 of how to create your own "FancyLB" strategy.
 For a complete example, [see how the "random" strategy is implemented](https://github.com/benschw/srv-lb/blob/master/strategy/random/random.go).

+Of course, if your strategy would be generally usefull I would lolve a pull request!

 _The default strategy, `RoundRobin`, is registered slightly differently to avoid import cycles, so avoid using it as an example_